The potential for brands to grow by tapping the potential of Millennials is too significant to ignore but, it seems, all too-often untapped.

 “Millennials may be many things, but they may not be what you expect.
 Millennials are the social generation.
 They’re the founders of the social media movement—constantly connected to their social circles via online and mobile.
 They prefer to live in dense, diverse urban villages where social interaction is just outside their front doors.
 They value authenticity and creativity, and they buy local goods made by members of their communities.
 They care about their families, friends and philanthropic causes.
 But they’re also coming of age in the most dire economic climate since the Great Depression–making their families, communities and social networks even more valuable as they band together.”

 So… how can brands connect with Millennials?
-At Strategic Objectives, we strive to deliver award winning strategies that do just that — so you can always give us a call.
+At Strategic Objectives, we strive to deliver award-winning, brand-building, innovative strategies that do just that — so you can always give us a call.
 We’d be thrilled to help you develop a BIG, CREATIVE Social PR concept to increase brand equity with Millennials.

 To begin however, here are our Top 4 Strategies for Cracking the Millennial Marketing Mystery: